ksunday/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach  method calls a function once for each element in an array, in order. .map creates a new array

 2. What is the difference between a function and a method?

+a method is a function inside of an object

 3. What is closure?

+a function that takes another function as a parameter

 4. Describe the four rules of the 'this' keyword.

+window binding is on the global scope

+With Implicit Binding, the This keyword points to whatever is left of the dot on the invocation of the function

+With Explicit Binding you can use .call and .apply and .bind to tell what the this is going to be

+When you have a function invoked with the New keyword the this keyword is bound to the new object being constructed

 5. Why do we need super() in an extended class?

+Why do we need super() in an extended class?

 ## Project Set up